How to spend a perfect 2-3 weeks in Italy, road tripping from Florence to the Amalfi Coast via Tuscany, Rome and Naples.

 Accommodation in Rome

-We stayed in an AirBnB in Trastevere, which had several bedrooms, all with their own bathroom (not en-suite), plus a communal kitchen area.
+We stayed in an AirBnB in Trastevere*, which had several bedrooms, all with their own bathroom (not en-suite), plus a communal kitchen area.
 It was an ideal location and breakfast was included at a local cafe.
 The room cost £51 per night.
-Use this link to book and get £25 off your first trip.
+Book your stay now.
+Book your stay now*.
+Sign up with this link* to book and get £25 off your first trip.

 Where to eat in Rome